trunghieud/OhmConnect/README.md

 4. Add any unit tests you think is appropriate.

 5. Refer to the steps in "Setup" to fork and open a pull request.
 Note that your proficiency with Git is part of the assessment.
+    * Do not be concerned if your pull request is DECLINED.
+We do this routinely as part of assessment for all candidates.

 ## Assessment Criteria ##
 1. Ability to handle ambiguous requirements.